Last updated: 27 Mar 2021 | Reading time: 3 minutes

 - Create a note that comes with the text, draw, image, and microphone options.

 - Shortcuts and show notes do the same job.
-It is the matter of the size each takes on the home screen.
+It is a matter of the size each takes on the home screen.

 Google Keep, on the contrary, offers two types of widgets: